MaYangrui6/Rainbow/README.md

 ## Running

-To train LOGER with default settings, please use the following command.
+To train Rainbow with default settings, please use the following command.

 ```shell
 python train.py